 Preschool and Early Childhood

-Given the variety of teaching styles available today for young students, some parents may want more hands-on and independent learning over the traditional methods.
+Given the variety of teaching styles available today for young students, some parents may want more hands-on and independent learning over traditional methods.
 Singapore also offers a number of preschool programs for parents who are particular about their children’s early education.

 EYFS

 The Early Years Foundation Stage (EYFS) accepts children from a few months old to the age of five.
 The UK government establishes the standards, which place a heavy emphasis on developing a child’s creative, language, and critical thinking skills at an early age.
-They generally teach subjects such as communication, emotional development, math, and others through games and play.
-Dover Court International School, Invictus International Preschool, and the aforementioned Tanglin Trust School are among the best schools that provide EYFS.

 Montessori Approach

-The Montessori and Reggio Emilia are similar methods of education that have been growing in popularity the last few years for children ages 2-6 years old.
+The Montessori and Reggio Emilia are similar methods of education that have been growing in popularity over the last few years for children ages 2-6 years old.
 These approaches focus heavily on hands-on and project-based group learning to develop leadership skills, independence, and self-care from a young age.

 Fees

 Without a doubt, the cost of attending an international school doesn’t come cheap in one of the most expensive cities in the world.
-The annual tuition fee will be the biggest cost to consider along with registration fees and other extracurricular expenses.
+The annual tuition fee will be the biggest cost to consider, along with registration fees and other extracurricular expenses.

 Tuition